OpenTwinCities/opentwincities.github.com/_posts/2014-07-09-hack-for-mn-2014-projects.md

 - Awarded: Service Design consultation with Laura Andersen, Owner of Praidea

-Based on the observation that smartphones are becoming more prevalent among homeless polulations, and that basic information about resources available for the homeless can be very hard to find, this team created an Android app to provide a single listing of social services and homeless assistance programs.
+Based on the observation that smartphones are becoming more prevalent among homeless populations, and that basic information about resources available for the homeless can be very hard to find, this team created an Android app to provide a single listing of social services and homeless assistance programs.

 Homescreen for the Homeless organizes and lists phone numbers, URLs, and apps that can connect homeless populations with various resources, such as job search apps and shelters.
-These resources are organized based on focus or situtation, and intelligently integrate with the smartphone to form appropriate actions, such as dialing a phone number or opening an installed app.
+These resources are organized based on focus or situation, and intelligently integrate with the smartphone to form appropriate actions, such as dialing a phone number or opening an installed app.

 With a prototype of the Android app built, the team is now looking at the problem of gathering lists of homelessness and social service resources.
-To that end, the team is planning to crowdsrouce phone numbers, URLs, and apps that can connect homeless individuals with resources they want or need.
+To that end, the team is planning to crowd-source phone numbers, URLs, and apps that can connect homeless individuals with resources they want or need.